aaronsb/ado-mcp/llms-install.md

 # AI Assistant Installation Guide for Azure DevOps MCP

 This guide provides detailed instructions for AI assistants like Cline to help users set up and configure the Azure DevOps MCP server.
-The instructions are formatted to be easily parsed by AI assistants for a smooth one-click installation experience.
+The instructions are formatted to be easily parsed by AI assistants for a smooth installation experience.

 ## Prerequisites